JaneJeon/bazaar-backend/docs/api.md

 ### <a name="discover"></a>GET `/users/:userId/arts/explore`

 This is the "discover page" that returns pictures "curated" for the user.
-Hence, you are required to pass user information.
+Hence, you are encouraged to pass user information as the `userId`.
+But people who are not signed in CAN request from this endpoint, but they'd need to pass a "0" for the `userId`.
 Currently, it returns the most recent pictures in anti-chronological order.

 It returns a maximum of 15 pictures.
 If you want to load more, you can include the `after` parameter indicating the `id` of the last seen picture (i.e. the `id` of the last object in the pictures array returned).